Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 The purpose here is to provide information.

-It is important to bring to light biological causes for anxiety you may not have known about and can take action to rule out – such as getting your thyroid tested or eliminating certain triggers in your diet.
+It is important to bring to light biological causes of anxiety you may not have known about and can take action to rule out – such as getting your thyroid tested or eliminating specific triggers in your diet.

 This article is meant to educate you – not cause you more anxiety and worry.